December 28th, 2017

 When the three of us met, my business partner gave a bit of a speech about the difficulties we were facing, but also how ambitious we were to re-invent ecommerce, especially as it related to digital goods such as songs and videos.
 I thought his speech was a reasonable attempt to lay out the problems we’d expect Lisa to solve.

 Lisa then replied: “Yeah, I know, I’m so scared.
 When Lawrence offered me this job, I was so worried about whether I could do it.
-I mean it’s all so complicated, and the connections to be made over the network are so uncertain, and then, everything, the timeouts, the servers, lost messages, everything I have to think about it, it’s just really overwhelming and scary, you know?”
+I mean it’s all so complicated, and the connections to be made over the network are so uncertain, and then, everything, the timeouts, the servers, lost messages, everything I have to think about it, it’s just really overwhelming and I feel scared, you know?”